sigasi/sigasi_insights/content/manual/eclipse/libraries.md

 You can delete it, rename it and apply a different library mapping.
 In most cases, however, the default configuration is just what you need.

 If your project doesn't have a `Common Libraries` folder, you can just create it by right-clicking the project in the Project Explorer and selecting the **New > Folder** dialog.
+In the New Folder dialog, select **Advanced** and **Virtual Folder** and name the folder `Common Libraries`.

 ## How to add files to Common Libraries?